nikpau/mmgdynamics/README.md

 ### Extension for currents

-The angle of attack of currents is set as the angle between the vessel heading and and the current heading as seen from the global frame.
-Positive angles attack from starborard.
+Current forces are calculated according to [Budak and Beji, 2020](https://doi.org/10.1016/j.oceaneng.2020.108126) The angle of attack for currents is set as an angle from the global reference frame.
+0° current are parallel to the x-axis.

 ## Examples